afearbm/new-relic-plugins/mysql/README.md

 ## Using the Plugin
 For more information about navigating New Relic’s user interface, refer to their [Using a plugin documentation](https://docs.newrelic.com/docs/plugins/plugins-new-relic/using-plugins/using-plugin) section.

-**NOTE** The plugin will attempt to monitor queries by default.
-If query data is not populating, you must enable slow queries to be written to the `mysql.slow_log` table.
-The size of this table must be limited or monitoring queries may severely affect system performance.

 **NOTE:** MySQL queries are given an ID calculated from a MD5 hash of the query text.
 To match a query ID to the text the follow query can be run.

 ```